History of Cambodia: Chenla Kingdom (6th century – 802)

 The History of the Chinese Sui dynasty contains records that a state called Chenla sent an embassy to China in 616 or 617 CE.
 It says, that Chenla was a vassal of Funan, but under its ruler Citrasena-Mahendravarman conquered Funan and gained independence.

 Most of the Chinese recordings on Chenla, including that of Chenla conquering Funan, have been contested since the 1970s as they are generally based on single remarks in the Chinese annals, as author Claude Jacques emphasised the very vague character of the Chinese terms 'Funan' and 'Chenla', while more domestic epigraphic sources become available.
 Claude Jacques summarises: "Very basic historical mistakes have been made" because "the history of pre-Angkorean Cambodia was reconstructed much more on the basis of Chinese records than on that of [Cambodian] inscriptions" and as new inscriptions were discovered, researchers "preferred to adjust the newly discovered facts to the initial outline rather than to call the Chinese reports into question".

 The notion of Chenla's centre being in modern Laos has also been contested.
 "All that is required is that it be inland from Funan."
 The most important political record of pre-Angkor Cambodia, the inscription K53 from Ba Phnom, dated 667 CE does not indicate any political discontinuity, either in royal succession of kings Rudravarman, Bhavavarman I, Mahendravarman [Citrasena], Īśānavarman, and Jayavarman I or in the status of the family of officials who produced the inscription.
 Another inscription of a few years later, K44, 674 CE, commemorating a foundation in Kampot province under the patronage of Jayavarman I, refers to an earlier foundation in the time of King Raudravarma, presumably Rudravarman of Funan, and again there is no suggestion of political discontinuity.

 The History of the T'ang asserts that shortly after 706 the country was split into Land Chenla and Water Chenla.
 The names signify a northern and a southern half, which may conveniently be referred to as Upper and Lower Chenla.

 By the late 8th century Water Chenla had become a vassal of the Sailendra dynasty of Java – the last of its kings were killed and the polity incorporated into the Javanese monarchy around 790 CE.
 Land Chenla acquired independence under Jayavarman II in 802 CE.

-Ancient Chinese records mention two kings, Shrutavarman and Shreshthavarman who ruled at the capital Shreshthapura located in modern-day southern Laos.
+Ancient Chinese records mention two kings, Shrutavarman and Shreshthavarman, descending from the sage Kambu Swayambhuva who ruled at the capital Shreshthapura located in modern-day southern Laos.
 The immense influence on the identity of Cambodia to come was wrought by the Khmer Kingdom of Bhavapura, in the modern day Cambodian city of Kampong Thom.
 Its legacy was its most important sovereign, Ishanavarman who completely conquered the kingdom of Funan during 612–628.
 He chose his new capital at the Sambor Prei Kuk, naming it Ishanapura.